-From July 5–9, 2021, Humanities Texas will hold an online professional development institute for Texas teachers exploring diverse perspectives on American life during the years immediately following the American Revolution.
+From July 5–9, 2021, Humanities Texas held an online professional development institute for Texas teachers exploring diverse perspectives on American life during the years immediately following the American Revolution.

-Content will be aligned with the TEKS.
-The institute will address various perspectives on life in America during the early years of the Republic.
-The schedule is as follows:
+The institute curriculum aligned with TEKS standards for the state's middle school U.S. history curriculum, addressing various perspectives on life in America during the early years of the Republic.

-The program faculty includes Leslie Alexander (Arizona State University), Denver Brunsman (George Washington University), Lauren Duval (The University of Oklahoma), Brian Luskey (West Virginia University), and Michael Witgen (University of Michigan).
+The program faculty included Leslie Alexander (Arizona State University), Denver Brunsman (George Washington University), Lauren Duval (The University of Oklahoma), Brian Luskey (West Virginia University), and Michael Witgen (Columbia University).

 The schedule for the "American Society During the Early Republic" online institute can be viewed here.

 The institute was made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.